 The amounts payable under the TRA will vary depending upon a number of factors, including the amount, character and timing of the taxable income of Surgery Partners, Inc. in the future.
-At September 30, 2016, the Company estimates the total amounts payable to be approximately \$123.6 million, if the tax benefits of related deferred tax assets are ultimately realized.
+The Company estimates the total amounts payable to be approximately \$123.4 million, if the tax benefits of related deferred tax assets are ultimately realized.
+The amounts payable were recognized during 2015 in conjunction with the release of the Company's valuation allowance recorded against the deferred tax assets.